bird-house/birdhouse-deploy/birdhouse/README.rst

 GitHub Workflow automations.
 Only administrators and users with repository secrets privilieges can use this information.

 There are a handful of automations that require specialized secrets, configurations, and tokens.
-Workflows thats specifically depend on the *Birdhouse-Helper-Bot* App require that the app have certain repositiory privileges, specifically:
+Workflows that specifically depend on the *Birdhouse-Helper-Bot* App require that the app have certain repository privileges, specifically:

 * Read access to actions, issues, metadata, and organization secrets